 Change the Bedroom Environment

-- Changing the sheets: If the sheets are busy with their favorite TV show characters, you may want to take the energy level down and replace them with a solid plain color that feels good to the child’s touch.
+- Changing the sheets: If the sheets are busy with their favorite TV show characters, you may want to take the energy level down and replace them with a solid plain color that feels good to the child’s touch or tactile input.

 - Body pillows: Hugging a pillow or a stuffed animal at night is comforting to a child.
-Providing something they can hold during the night may help ease them into sleep.
+Providing something they can hold during the night may help them in falling asleep.

 - Close the door: Closing the door will help muffle the distractions on the other side of it.
 If your child is scared of the dark, a dim night light may do the trick.
 Or ask them what they are afraid of.
 If it is the closet monster or the monster under their bed, fill a spray bottle with water and label it MONSTER DETERRENT or something similar.
 Spray the room a few times.
 Sometimes this works, and sometimes it doesn’t.
 The point is, the darker the room, the better.
 There are fewer stimuli in a dark room to keep them awake.
 If your child is old enough, maybe a good old sleep mask will do the trick.